sumitborhade/Spark/README.md

 ## Structured APIs (RDD, DataFrames, DataSet, SQL)
 <b>RDD:</b> Low level API and present at core.
 Not recommanded by Spark community as it lags Catalyst optimizer.
-But used when schema is not assigned
+But used when schema is not assigned.
+They are fault tolerant (If executor fails while processing the partition, driver assigns those tasks to another executor)

 <b>DataFrames:</b> Associated with Generic type  (ROW)